maksuco/helpers/README.md

 OR
 $ composer require maksuco/Helpers:dev-master
 ```
-This Package works with autodiscovery in Laravel +5.5, but is compatible with older versions
+This Package works with auto discovery in Laravel +5.5, but is compatible with older versions

 ## Usage

 # Device check: Mobile, Tables, Desktop

-Reponse with the correct device, example: (300,'table',200), the response is 300 when is mobile OR 200 if it's desktop. ('mobile','table','desktop')
+Response with the correct device, example: (300,'table',200), the response is 300 when is mobile OR 200 if it's desktop. ('mobile','table','desktop')

 ```php